Skip to main content

 How to Obtain Datadome Cookies for the Too Good To Go API

-The Too Good To Go (TGTG) API uses Datadome’s mobile SDK protection to prevent unauthorized access.
-If you’ve tried building automation tools or integrations with their API, you’ve likely hit a wall of 403 Forbidden responses.
-This article explains how to obtain and manage Datadome cookies by emulating the Android SDK’s behavior - turning those 403s into successful API calls.
+The Too Good To Go API uses Datadome’s mobile SDK to block unauthorized access.
+If you’ve tried building automation or integrations against it, you’ve run into 403 Forbidden responses — even with a valid TGTG account.
+This post explains how to obtain and manage Datadome cookies by emulating the behavior of the Android SDK, turning those 403s into successful API calls.

 Read More